richardadonnell/Upwork-Job-Scraper/README.md

 To test the webhook functionality:

+1. Enable the webhook in the settings.
-1. Enter a webhook URL in the settings.
+2. Enter a webhook URL in the settings.
-2. Click the "Test Webhook" button.
+3. Click the "Test Webhook" button.
-3. Check your webhook endpoint for the received test data.
+4. Check your webhook endpoint for the received test data.

 ## Permissions